 At PM Workshops, for example, we typically customize our courses so that the participants may apply the course material to their work.
 In this way, not only does t make it easier for PMP candidates to remember the coursework, but it also helps them perform their work better by learning some skills and learning which pitfalls to avoid.
 We accomplish this by using as many case studies as feasible and other real-world project management examples.

 In general, when signing up for a PMP exam prep course, try and find out ahead of time what the syllabus looks like.
 At a minimum, the following processes need to be covered with the aid of case studies and other applicable manners:

 - Project Plan

 - Baselines: scope, schedule, and cost

 - Resource management, such as staff development and conflict resolution

 - Communication plan in concert with a Stakeholder Engagement Assessment Matrix (SEAM)

 - Risk analysis, including completing a register

-Although the typical PMP exam course runs four to five days, it behooves you to carefully select the training provider based on their coursework, expertise level of the trainers, and the material provided to you at the end.
+Although the typical PMP exam course runs four to five days, it behooves you to carefully select the training provider based on their coursework, the expertise level of the trainers, and the material provided to you at the end.
 Also, many training companies offer guarantees regarding their success rate in getting you to pass the exam, but these guarantees come with strings attached.
-Your best option is to select a solid training provider that understands what it takes to help you pass the exam and, just as importantly, improve your management skills, which will be with you long after you become a PMP.
+Therefore, your best option is to select a solid training provider that understands what it takes to help you pass the exam and, just as importantly, improve your management skills, which will be with you long after you become a PMP.